 The questionnaire is a mandatory requirement for consideration into this program.
 Only applicants who return the questionnaire will be considered for admission.

 A paramedic is at the forefront of emergency health care services in times of accident or crisis.
-They provide cardio pulmonary resuscitation, defibrillation, cardiac monitoring, pulse oximetry, airway management, administration of life saving drugs, control of severe bleeding along with immobilization of spine, neck and bone injuries.
+They provide cardiopulmonary resuscitation, defibrillation, cardiac monitoring, pulse oximetry, airway management, administration of life saving drugs, control of severe bleeding along with immobilization of spine, neck and bone injuries.
 This program will appeal to students who are able to work under extremely stressful situations.
 They must be critical thinkers, able to problem solve and multi-task.
 They must be strong and in good physical condition.
-They also need to be compassionate with a good attitude and a desire to serve the public.
-It's also important to be able to work well with others and be part of a team.

 Clinical hospital/ambulance field experience.